dunkert/python_tutorial/README.md

 # python_tutorial

 Exercise files for the python tutorial mainly intended for DevOps engineers
+See: www.smartereng.com